ProVolver Haptic Pistol

 If your left device shoots on right events:

-1. Enable SteamVR tab toggle button
+1. Enable SteamVR tab's toggle button

 2. Swap the listen event between the 2 channel settings.